learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 ## Objectives
 You will be able to:
-* Understand and describe the significance of measuring central tendency of continuous data
+* Understand and describe the significance of measuring central tendency of data
 * Understand the formula and intuition behind the mean, median, mode, and modal class
-* Compare mean-median-mode, along with histograms to explain the central tendency of given data
+* Compare mean, median, and mode, along with histograms to explain the central tendency of data

 ## Background

 The term *Central Tendency* or a *Measure of Central Tendency* is the **typical** or **central** value for a data distribution.
 It is also commonly known as just the *Center* of the distribution.
 If you weren't becoming a data scientist, you might just call it the "average", but it turns out that there are different types of "averages" that work better for answering different sorts of problems.

-There are three main measures of central tendency: the mean, the median and the mode.
+There are three main measures of central tendency: the mean, the median, and the mode.
 Each of these measures describes a different way of indicating the typical or central value in the data as we will see below.

 ## Mean

-**Mean** or **Arithmetic Average** is the value obtained by dividing the sum of all the data by the total number of data points as shown in the formula below:
+The **Mean** or **Arithmetic Average** is the value obtained by dividing the sum of all the data by the total number of data points as shown in the formula below:

 $$
 \Large\bar X = \dfrac{\sum X}{N} $$